jooanjadelee/jooanjadelee/README.md

 Interested in AI and computer vision!

 Studying hard to become a software developer 💪
-\n Building projects and Learning by doing
+\nBuilding projects and Learning by doing